 2. Traditional Tile

 You can find tile in bathrooms, kitchens, flooring, and even roofing.
-No matter where it is installed, however, tile is an unmatched performer (and isn’t hard on the eyes, either).
+However, no matter where it is installed tile is an unmatched performer (and isn’t hard on the eyes, either).
 Tile installation in bathrooms has seen some competition in recent years from tub and shower surrounds, but when it comes to durability, tile’s longevity is something that can’t be denied.
 Even when grout around tiles becomes stained or unstable, the tile itself can be salvaged and polished to create an appearance that looks brand new.
 Ceramic tile installation averages just under $2,000 nationwide, and saying that price will bring a lifetime of performance is actually an understatement; when properly installed, tile can literally last for generations!

 Whether it’s used in flooring, furniture, or wall panels, hardwood’s beauty is something that homeowners have admired for centuries.
 The best thing about hardwood, however, is that it can give any other material a run for its money when it comes to longevity if it is properly maintained.
 The best way to illustrate this is the practice of building with reclaimed lumber.
 In recent years, the practice of collecting the wood from buildings that are scheduled for demolition has really caught on.
 When sanded and refinished, these salvaged boards are used to create flooring that has a unique and authentic look that, despite their already long life, can be expected to last for decades more!
 New hardwood floor installation averages about $5,100; since reclaimed wood often takes a lot of effort to make it ready for installation, it can actually be more expensive than new hardwood!